 Tasting spirits at The Newfoundland Distillery Company in Clarke’s Beach

 The first of its kind in the province.
-Visit the tasting room for juniper gin.
+Visit the tasting room for their juniper gin.

 Exploring Dildo and having coffee at Dildo Cove Coffee and Krafts